Notable People

 The Kavli biography names Moderna as one of the most visible companies linked to Langer's orbit.
 That does not mean every major outcome in biotech traces neatly back to one person.
 It means Langer spent decades helping create the pipeline through which ideas in materials science and drug delivery move toward products that reach the clinic.

-The current honors matter because the work is still current
+Later honors show the work is still active

-Sometimes giant academic reputations freeze into historical legend while the actual research frontier moves on.
-Langer is unusual because his official biographies still read as current rather than commemorative.
+Sometimes giant academic reputations freeze into historical legend while the research frontier moves on.
+Langer is unusual because his official biographies still read as active rather than commemorative.

 Langer Lab notes that his recent honors include the Paul Janssen Award for Biomedical Research in 2023 and the Kavli Prize in Nanoscience in 2024.
 The Kavli site places him among the laureates recognized for bringing nanoscience into biomedicine.
 That is not a museum citation.
 It is a sign that the scientific establishment still sees his work as foundational to present practice.